microsoft/FluidExamples/teams-fluid-hello-world/README.md

 TENANT_KEY=foobar
 ```

-Because the environment variables in `.env` get read in the context of `gulp`, but Teams built on top of `webpack`, so we would have to pass these environment variables into [webpack.config.js](./webpack.config.js) in order to access it in runtime.
+To pass the contents of the `.env` file to our client-side app, we need to configure them into [webpack.config.js](./webpack.config.js) so that `webpack` provides access to them at runtime.
 Add the environment variable from `.env` as shown below.

 ```js
 // webpack,config.js